Antisemitism in US higher education: During the Gaza war

 A June 2024 report from a task force commissioned by the acting president of Harvard concluded that antisemitism is indeed a major issue on campus, and suggested several ways to combat it.
-In August 2024, a federal judge "found plausible accusations that Harvard was deliberately indifferent toward Jewish and Israeli students who said they feared for their safety after facing severe and pervasive harassment," and he ruled that the university must face the lawsuit brought against it.
+In August 2024, a federal judge "found plausible accusations that Harvard was deliberately indifferent toward Jewish and Israeli students who said they feared for their safety after facing severe and pervasive harassment".
+He ruled that the university must face the lawsuit brought against it.
 Later, in January 2025, Harvard agreed to a settlement that included implementing mandatory antisemitism training for all faculty and staff, creating a new office to address religious intolerance, and establishing a fund to support Jewish and Israeli students' safety and well-being.
 The settlement was widely regarded as a landmark decision for addressing antisemitism on university campuses and prompted similar actions at other institutions.

 In 2024, US President Joe Biden condemned antisemitism on campuses.

 Some pro-Palestinian students called for an intifada, as well as calling for Hamas brigades to kill Israeli soldiers.
 Some protestors called to burn Tel Aviv, a major Israeli city, to the ground.
 Anti-Israel activists also sang "Oh Hamas, our beloved, strike strike Tel Aviv".
 Some students also chanted, "Go Hamas, we love you.
 We support your rockets too".
 The Jews of New York Instagram shared a video of a woman protestor with a sign reading "Al-Qassam's next targets" pointing toward a counter protest waving Israeli and American flags.

 Anti-Israel protestors also called for Jews on campus to "Go back to Europe, you have no culture.
 All you do is colonize".
 A counter protest was taunted with calls of "Jews" and "Go back to Poland".
 According to the Jerusalem Post, a Jewish counter-protestor tried to stop anti-Israel activists from burning an Israeli flag while another Jew was splashed with water.
-The anti-Israel protestors also proclaimed "From the water to the water (a reference to the Jordan River and the Mediterranean), Palestine is Arab" which is considered a call for the cleansing of the region from Jews and the denial of Jewish rights for self-sovereignty in their ancestral homeland.
+The anti-Israel protestors also proclaimed "From the water to the water (a reference to the Jordan River and the Mediterranean), Palestine is Arab", which is a call for the cleansing of the region of Jews and the denial of Jewish rights for self-sovereignty in their ancestral homeland.